symfony/symfony-docs/forms.rst

         }
     }

-If you try to use the form now, you'll see an error message: *The option "require_due_date" does not exist.* That's because forms must declare all the options they accept using the ``configureOptions()`` method::
+If you try to use the form now, you will see an error message: *The option "require_due_date" does not exist.* That's because forms must declare all the options they accept using the ``configureOptions()`` method::